If you’re a creative struggling with blogging, read this post

 For example, I ask an architectural photographer to start a blog to drive more targeted visitors to her website.
+And I basically offered to do most of the work for her.
+I had already found a nice theme, looked on 28msec for a hosting provider, and had started putting together a content schedule.
 She can write blog posts about beautiful architecture and architectural news or inventions around the world.
 Unfortunately, her answer was: “I don’t want a blog”.

 So immediately I saw this problem as an opportunity.
 I asked myself, “Why don’t people want to blog?”
 Well the obvious answers are they don’t have the time, they’re lazy, they don’t want to maintain a blog, they think it’s difficult or don’t have enough tech knowledge, the list of excuses goes on.